NatureServe-Canada/EBARTools/resources/EBAR_HBJBLExportReadme.txt

 QCComments - Comments related to the Quality Control (QC) Status of this Source Feature record.
 UnsuitableHabExcluded - Checkbox that indicates that the Source Feature has been digitized without including any known unsuitable habitat.

-XXXXXXXThe BIOTICS_ELEMENT_NATIONAL table has the following fields:
+The BIOTICS_ELEMENT_NATIONAL table has the following fields:
+SpeciesID - EBAR unique identifier for the species/element ELEMENT_NATIONAL_ID - NatureServe Canadian unique identifier for the species ELEMENT_GLOBAL_ID - NatureServe international unique identifier for the species ELEMENT_CODE - unique identifier compatible with the Biological and Conservation Data system NATIONAL_SCIENTIFIC_NAME - Canadian scientific name for the species NATIONAL_ENGL_NAME - Canadian English name for the species NATIONAL_FR_NAME - Canadian French name for the species GLOBAL_SCIENTIFIC_NAME - international scientific name for the species GLOBAL_SYNONYMS - international synonyms for the species GLOBAL_ENGL_NAME - international English name for the species GLOB_FR_NAME - international French name for the species COSEWIC_NAME - Committee on the Status of Endangered Wildlife in Canada scientific name for the species ENGLISH_COSEWIC_COM_NAME - Committee on the Status of Endangered Wildlife in Canada English name for the species FRENCH_COSEWIC_COM_NAME - Committee on the Status of Endangered Wildlife in Canada French name for the species COSEWIC_ID - Committee on the Status of Endangered Wildlife in Canada unique identifier for the species CA_NNAME_LEVEL - level of the National Scientific Name in the taxonomic or classification hierarchy indicated by the Classification Framework (https://help.natureserve.org/biotics/Content/Record_Management/Scientific_Name/SN_Classification_Framework.htm)
+CATEGORY - taxonomic category of the species
+TAX_GROUP - taxonomic group of the species
+FAMILY_COM - commom name of the taxonomic family of the species GENUS - genus of the species
+PHYLUM - phylum of the species
+CLASSIFICATION_STATUS - status of the species (https://help.natureserve.org/biotics/biotics_help.htm#Record_Management/Element_Files/Element_Tracking/ETRACK_Classification_Status.htm)
+SHORT_CITATION_AUTHOR - author(s) of the reference
+SHORT_CITATION_YEAR - year the reference was published FORMATTED_FULL_CITATION - formal citation for the reference AUTHOR_NAME - author of the scientific name for the species NSX_URL - NatureServe Explorer link for the species

-XXXXXXXThe Species table has the following fields:
+The Synonym table has the following fields:
+SynonymID - EBAR unique identifier for the Synonym SpeciesID - EBAR unique identifier for the Species that the Synonym relates to SynonymName - nane of the synonym SHORT_CITATION_AUTHOR - author(s) of the reference SHORT_CITATION_YEAR - year the reference was published FORMATTED_FULL_CITATION - formal citation for the reference AUTHOR_NAME - author of the scientific name for the species

-XXXXXXX*Individual records can be manually flagged as "Bad Data" by the EBAR team.
+*Individual records can be manually flagged as "Bad Data" by the EBAR team.
 Flagging is also done automatically using an algorithm that detects duplicates by Species, ObservationDate, and Location.
 Bad data is not included when generating range maps, but the EBAR team has chosen to retain, rather than delete, bad data to avoid re-importing it in future.

 For additional information please contact EBAR-KBA@natureserve.ca